 - Creative Market

-Each one is unique in their own right, offering something different to users in order to differentiate themselves on the market.
+Each one is unique in its own right, offering something different to users in order to differentiate themselves on the market.

 Depositphotos and 123rf are equally large platforms but offer tiered commission rates depending upon your type of subscription, which can benefit high sellers but be detrimental to newcomers.